 * * *

 Hitler: Beyond Evil and Tyranny is a remarkable book that I recommend to all my readers.
 It is an audacious project executed with clarity and dry humor.
 Sometimes Stolfi seems to go a bit too far, perhaps just to test his dialectical skills.
 For instance, he even defends Hitler as a painter.
 He does a surprisingly good job, but I will still not budge from my conviction that Winston Churchill was Hitler’s superior in this — and only this — regard.

 This book is even more remarkable because it is the work of a mainstream military historian.
 Let us hope that it clears the way for other genuinely historical studies of Hitler and the Third Reich.
 This really is an inevitable development as the generations that lived through the war die off.
 Furthermore, we are now living in a multipolar world with new rising powers — Russia, China, India — that are free of Jewish cultural and political hegemony and hungry for a genuine understanding of Hitler and the Second World War.

 White Nationalism would, of course, still be true and good even if Hitler were every bit the monster and tyrant that his enemies claim.
 But White Nationalists should still welcome Stolfi’s book because reducing the cloud of moral hysteria and denigration that surrounds Hitler somewhat lowers the impediment we have to step over.
 Stolfi takes some of the sting out of the inevitable accusation that we are “just like Hitler” — which, it turns out, is an undeserved compliment.

 Book Review by Dr. Gregory Johnson, June 7, 2013,

-Posted by Dr. Ingrid R. Zundel on June 22, 2013, With 8502 Reads Filed under WarZone.
+Posted by Dr. Ingrid R. Zundel on June 22, 2013, With 8582 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.